Anamege/Tony-AnamegeBankingApplication/README.md

 Installation Guide: This project can be cloned via GitHub at https://github.com/Anamege/Tony-AnamegeBankingApplication.

-Technology Used: While undertaking this project, I used MongoDB, React, Express, and Nodejs.
+Technology Used: While undertaking this project, I used MongoDB, React, Express.js, and Node.js.

 License: This project is licensed under MIT's user agreement.